-Yes.
-It's possible in this version of Windows to repartition your hard disk by using the Shrink feature in Disk Management.
+If you are logged in as an administrator, you can repartition your hard disk by using the Shrink feature in Disk Management.
 You can shrink an existing partition or volume to create unallocated disk space, from which you can create a new partition or volume.
-(Often, the terms partition and volume are used interchangeably.)
+(Note that the terms partition and volume are often used interchangeably.)

-Open Computer Management by clicking the Start button , clicking Control Panel, clicking System and Maintenance, clicking Administrative Tools, and then double-clicking Computer Management.
+Open Computer Management by clicking the Start button , clicking Control Panel, clicking System and Security, clicking Administrative Tools, and then double-clicking Computer Management.

-In the Navigation pane, under Storage, click Disk Management.
+In the left pane, under Storage, click Disk Management.

 Right-click the volume you want to shrink, and then click Shrink Volume.

 If you have multiple partitions on your hard disk, you can delete and create partitions from the resulting unallocated space.
-When you delete a partition, all data on the partition will be erased.
+When you delete a partition, all data on the partition is erased.

-You can also repartition hard disks with a third-party partitioning program.
-Several third-party manufacturers offer programs that allow you to repartition your hard disk without erasing data.
+You can also repartition hard disks with another partitioning program.
+Several third-party software providers offer programs that allow you to repartition your hard disk without erasing data.